omeldar/raytracer/README.md

 Before: for 1920x1080 AA: 500, ~100% (max) of RAM (64 GB) - Time: crashed, aborted
 After : for 1920x1080 AA: 500, 1.1% (max) of RAM (64 GB) - Time: 603.69s

+### Move from arguments to configuration file

+Instead of passing arguments we now can specify everything in a config file and provide that to the raytracer.

+### Some new improvements

+- Russian Roulette Termination
+- BVH
+- Importing .obj scenes